edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 How the secrets are injected into the `Secret Provider` is out of scope for this ADR and covered in the [**Secret Provider for All**](TBD) ADR.

+> *Note: It has been decide the TLS connections are not required for on box service to service communications.
+This includes Device Service to Broker to App Service.
+The configuration will still support certificates for those deployments that feel certificates are needed, but will not be used by default EdgeX deployment.*

 ## Consequences

-- If C SDK doesn't support Redis Streams then there must be a MQTT Broker running when a C Device service is in use and configured to use Message Bus.
+- If C SDK doesn't support `ZMQ` or `Redis Streams` then there must be a MQTT Broker running when a C Device service is in use and configured to publish to Message Bus.

-- If we adopt proposed publish topic with `Device Name` then the V2 API must restrict the characters used in device names to those allowed in a topic.
+- If we adopt proposed publish topic scheme with `Device Name` the V2 API must restrict the characters used in device names to those allowed in a topic.
 An [issue](https://github.com/edgexfoundry/go-mod-core-contracts/issues/343) for V2 API already exists for restricting the allowable characters to [RFC 3986](https://tools.ietf.org/html/rfc3986) , which will suffice.
+- Newer ZMQ may allow for multiple publishers.
+Requires investigation and very likely rework of the ZMQ implementation in go-mod-messaging.